ejrbuss/type-mark/docs/index.md

 used for the default error message as well as defining all the access points ie. `type(x).name`, `type.not.name`, etc.

-The second argument passed to `extend` is the test function itself, it receives the value currently being tested and is expected to return a boolean result.
+The second argument passed to `extend` is the test function itself.
+It receives the value currently being tested and is expected to return a boolean result.
-It is also executed in the context of the `TypeState` object (as `this`) it is being called on.
+It is also executed in the context of the `TypeState` object it is being called on (as `this`).
 This gives you access to information such as the user specified message, the currently set modidfiers, and more. see the [API]({{ "/api" | relative_url }}) for all the details.